Amar Quartet: Style of interpretation

 The Quartet attracted particular interest when they interpreted Hindemith's own works.
 A critic was both fascinated and amazed when he wrote the following in November 1927 after a concert in Zurich: "Hindemith writes for his viola, his quartet, so that they follow his lead, only that his viola part sometimes jerks through the ensemble like a snake and carries everything away with it.
 The result is that the artists can perform their pieces in a tempo that would make one dizzy without sacrificing a single note.
-For example, if the first movement of the ‹String Trio› (Op.
+For example, if the first movement of the String Trio (Op.
 34) could be performed more modestly, it might be seen that the piece is actually quite pretty."

 Recordings

-The Amar Quartet made recordings for the Polydor Records label and for the Parlophone Records label:
+The Amar Quartet made recordings for Polydor Records and Parlophone Records: